• Student meeting with staff member

 Incoming Undergraduates & Families

-New Student Advising & Registration
+New Student Advising and Registration

-ยป New Student Advising & Registration
+»New Student Advising and Registration

-Our Academic Advising team will help you prepare for class registration, your first semester, and a great academic experience overall here at Chapman.
-You will not be able to enroll into your fall courses until you meet with your Advisor.
+Our Academic Advising team will help you prepare for class registration, your first semester and a great academic experience overall here at Chapman.
+You will not be able to enroll into your fall courses until you meet with your advisor.

 Registration process

-Math Assessment
+Math Placement

 Not sure if you're a STEM major?